 User-defined parameters, if utilized, must be specified in ICDs between the exchange participants.

-User-defined parameters shall only appear in instantiations of the OMM and the OPM Version 2.0.
+User-defined parameters shall only appear in instantiations of the navigation data messages which have defined them for the KVN format.

-User-defined parameters shall not appear in instantiations of the AEM, APM, CDM, OEM, or TDM.

 User-defined parameters shall appear in a logical block that is offset with the tag set <userDefinedParameters></userDefinedParameters>.

 Specific user-defined parameters in an NDM shall utilize the tag <USER_DEFINED>.